ross-buc/Notes/git-markdown.md

 - Make sure to save any uncommited work before pulling
 ## June 27, 2023 - 10:50 AM
 The git merge --no-ff command is used in Git to merge a branch into the current branch while avoiding a "fast-forward" merge.
 A fast-forward merge moves the current branch pointer to the latest commit of the merged branch if it's ahead, making it appear as though the commits were made directly on the current branch.
 The --no-ff option, however, forces Git to create a new commit for the merge, even if a fast-forward is possible, thereby preserving the separate history of the merged branch.

+An example of a git merge with a conflict on a branch would look like this:
+- git fetch origin
+- git switch my-new-feature
+- git merge main
+- fix conflicts
+- git switch main
+- git merge my-new-feature
+- git push origin main